Is Polygamy a Crime in Utah?

 Polygamists must always be aware of all potential legal consequences.
 While not all polygamists arrange marriages with underage girls, some do violate these laws and could face charges of sexual abuse of a minor.
 Under Utah law, unlawful sexual activity with a minor is a serious criminal offense.
 According to Utah Code § 76-5-401, engaging in sexual activity with a minor is considered a third degree felony.
 Not only will you face years in prison and high fines, but you could also be registered as a sex offender.

 While bigamy is a crime in Utah, there may be ways to fight the charges against you.
 Talk to an attorney about defense strategies for your case.

 Criminal Defense Lawyer Handling Polygamy Cases in Salt Lake City, Utah

 Darwin Overson of Overson Law has represented defendants in Salt Lake City and other communities throughout Utah for almost 20 years.
 His experience and litigation skills allow him to offer high-quality, strategic criminal defense.
 We understand the severity of polygamy charges, and we are ready to provide you with strong legal representation to fight to obtain the best possible outcome in your case.
-If you or a loved one was charged with polygamy or other related crimes such as domestic violence, you have no time to waste.
+If you or a loved one was charged with polygamy or other related crimes such as domestic violence or welfare fraud in Salt Lake City, you have no time to waste.
 To schedule a free, confidential consultation with our Salt Lake City criminal defense lawyers, call our law offices today at (801) 515-0883.